 - In the Content section of the Campaign Builder, click Edit Design.

-- In your layout, click to edit the text content block where you want to add the poll.
+- In your layout, click within the text content block where you want to add the poll.

 - Type or paste the poll merge tags into the editor, using the following syntax: